- Plesk for Linux

 Apache crush may have the following symptoms:

-Webpages return an HTTP error 500 in the main apache log usually it located in
+Webpages return an HTTP error 500 in the global Apache error log file.

-"Segmentation fault" error can be found in Apache log files like:
+"Segmentation fault" error could be found in global Apache error log file like:

 CONFIG_TEXT: seg fault or similar nasty error detected in the parent process